yxuco/fabric-operation/aws/README.md

 Copy and paste the URL (your actual URL will be different) into a Chrome web-browser, and use it to test the sample chaincode as described in [gateway](../service/README.md).
 If you want this URL accessible by other workstations, you can use AWS console to update the security rules.

 ### Build and start Dovetail chaincode and service
-Refer [dovetail](../dovetail/README.md) for more details about [Dovetail](https://github.com/TIBCOSoftware/dovetail-contrib/tree/master/hyperledger-fabric), which is a visual programming tool for Hyperledger Fabric chaincode and client apps.
+Refer [dovetail](../dovetail/README.md) for more details about [Project Dovetail](https://github.com/TIBCOSoftware/dovetail-contrib/tree/master/hyperledger-fabric), which is a visual programming tool for modeling Hyperledger Fabric chaincode and client apps.

-A Dovetail chaincode model, e.g., [marble.json](../dovetail/samples/marble/marble.json) is a JSON file that implements a sample chaincode by using the TIBCO [Flogo](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) visual modeler.
+A Dovetail chaincode model, e.g., [marble.json](../dovetail/samples/marble/marble.json) is a JSON file that implements a sample chaincode by using the [TIBCO Flogo](https://docs.tibco.com/products/tibco-flogo-enterprise-2-8-0) visual modeler.
 Use the following script to build and instantiate the chaincode.
 ```
 cd ${HOME}/fabric-operation/dovetail
 ./dovetail.sh build-cds -s ./samples/marble -j marble.json -c marble_cc